Chris Webber

-Mayce Edward Christopher Webber III (born March 1, 1973) is an American former professional basketball player.
-Webber played most of 15 seasons in the National Basketball Association (NBA) with the Sacramento Kings.
-Drafted number one overall by the Orlando Magic in the 1993 NBA draft, Webber became a 5-time NBA All-Star, a 5-time All-NBA Team member, and the NBA Rookie of the Year.
-He also played for the Washington Bullets, Philadelphia 76ers, and Detroit Pistons.
+Mayce Edward Christopher Webber III (born March 1, 1973), nicknamed "C-Webb", is an American former professional basketball player.
+Webber played 15 seasons in the National Basketball Association (NBA), with the largest portion of his career spent with the Sacramento Kings.
+Drafted number one overall in the 1993 NBA draft, Webber became a five-time NBA All-Star, a five-time All-NBA Team member, and the NBA Rookie of the Year.
+He also played for the Golden State Warriors, Washington Bullets, Philadelphia 76ers, and Detroit Pistons during his NBA career.

+Webber was a former National High School Basketball Player of the Year who led his high school to three Michigan State High School Basketball Championships.
 As a collegiate athlete, he was a first-team All-American and led the Michigan Wolverines' 1991 incoming freshman class known as the Fab Five that reached the 1992 and 1993 NCAA Men's Division I Basketball Championship games as freshmen and sophomores.
-However, Webber was indicted by a federal grand jury and stripped of his All-American honors by the NCAA as a result of his direct involvement in the Ed Martin scandal.
-He is also a former National High School Basketball Player of the Year who led his high school Detroit Country Day to three Michigan State High School Basketball Championships.
-He now does on-air commentary for NBA games, in addition to teaching at schools including Wake Forest University and Morehouse College.
-On May 16, 2021, after being eligible since 2013, it was announced Webber would be a part of the Naismith Basketball Hall of Fame class of 2021.
+However, Webber was indicted by a federal grand jury and stripped of his All-American honors by the NCAA as a result of his direct involvement in a scandal involving payments from boosters to players.

+Webber is an on-air commentator for NBA games and has taught at Wake Forest University and Morehouse College.
+He was inducted into the Naismith Basketball Hall of Fame in 2021.

 High school career

 Webber attended Detroit Country Day School from 1987 to 1991 and at the time was the most recruited Michigan high school basketball player since Magic Johnson.
 Webber led Country Day to three MHSAA State championships.
 As a senior in high school Webber averaged 29.4 points and 13 rebounds per game.
-He was named Michigan's Mr. Basketball and the 1990–1991 National High School player of the year.
+He was named Mr. Basketball of Michigan and the 1990–1991 National High School player of the year.
 He was named MVP in both the McDonald's and Dapper Dan All-Star games.